Contrails

 emitting carbon dioxide (CO2), nitrogen oxides (NOx = NO + NO2), water

 vapor, hydrocarbons, soot, and sulfate particles.
-Indirectly: by a chemical
+Indirectly: by a

 reaction chain similar to smog-formation the greenhouse gas ozone (O3) can